phemex/phemex-api-docs/FIX-API-en.md

 | 58 | Text            | N        | Free text. |

 # Order Status Request (H)
 This message is initiated by the client to request to query order status.

 The Phemex FIX gateway will respond with Execution Report (8) message(s) with ExecType (150) = I for all the matched orders.

-If OrderID present, the Phemex FIX gateway returns the single order matching the given symbol and OrderID.
+* If order ID present, the Phemex FIX gateway returns the single order matching the given symbol and order ID.
 Otherwise it returns all the open orders matching the given symbol.
-If no order found, the Phemex FIX gateway returns an Execution Report (8) message with ExecType (150) = Rejected and OrdRejReason (103) = Unknown order.
+* If no order found, the Phemex FIX gateway returns an Execution Report (8) message with ExecType (150) = Rejected and OrdRejReason (103) = Unknown order.

 *Note conditional order is not supported by this request.*